kazubu/eipconf/README.md

 - **VLAN Configuration**: Manages VLAN interfaces tied to a physical interface.
 - **Bridge Management**: Configures bridges with GIF and VLAN members.
 - **DNS Resolution**: Resolves `dst_hostname` to IP addresses, prioritizing IPv6 if `src_addr` is IPv6.
-- **Slack Notifications**: Sends `WARN` and `ERROR` logs, plus configuration diffs, to a Slack channel with customizable channel, username, and icon.
+- **Slack Notifications**: Sends `WARN` and `ERROR` logs, plus configuration diffs, to a Slack channel with customizable channel, username, and icon; color-coded for clarity.
 - **MTU Configuration**: Sets MTU to 1500 for newly created GIF tunnels and bridges.
 - **Logging**: Configurable log levels (DEBUG, INFO, WARN, ERROR) and optional log file output.
-- **Continuous Monitoring**: Periodically fetches and applies the configuration (default: every 30 seconds).
+- **Continuous Monitoring**: Periodically fetches and applies the configuration with a configurable interval (default: 30 seconds).

 ## Prerequisites